Stellantis CEO Carlos Tavares steps down

 “The UAW welcomes the resignation of Stellantis CEO Carlos Tavares, a major step in the right direction for a company that has been mismanaged and a workforce that has been mistreated for too long,” the UAW said in a statement.
 “We are pleased to see the company responding to pressure and correcting course.”

-In August, Kevin Farrish, chairman of the company’s US dealers’ council, which represents the independent businesses that sell its vehicles to car buyers, wrote a letter in which he placed much of the problems on decisions made by Tavares.
+In a letter in August, Kevin Farrish, chairman of the company’s US dealers’ council, which represents the independent businesses that sell its vehicles to car buyers, blamed decisions made by Tavares for many of Stellantis’ problems.
 Farrish said Tavares put too much emphasis on increasing profit margins and executive pay and not enough on producing vehicles at competitive prices.

 Farrish pointed to plant closing announcements and the loss of US market share, among other problems.